ZhongxuanWang/Character-Artist/CharGrapher-javaREADME.md

 **********************
 **Environment Build  -  Something to notice**
 **********************
-*In oder to use all the functions in SharpStrGrapher, it is expected to:<br>
+*In oder to use all the functions in, it is expected to:<br>
 1> Install the latest Python runtime. (<a href="https://www.python.org/ftp/python/3.8.0/python-3.8.0-macosx10.9.pkg">download Python3.8 for MacOS</a>)<br>
 2> After doing so, install 'opencv-python' by inputting '<code>pip3 install opencv-python</code>' in Terminal and hitting Enter.<br>
 3> Have the latest JDK and JVM (<a href="https://www.java.com/en/download/mac_download.jsp">download latest Java for MacOS</a>).<br>